Help me choose my template

 Dashboards

-- Choose the Dashboard template if your primary goal is to collect and display metrics — number of GitHub stars, Google Analytics traffic, CRAN downloads, Calendly bookings, and more — powered by the
+Choose the dashboard template when your main goal is to collect and display metrics such as GitHub stars, Google Analytics traffic, CRAN downloads, Calendly bookings, and more with metricminer.